JohnByrneJames/MVC_Flask/README.md

 ### **Exercise**

-We also created another function which took in a username, dynamically within the URL with a '<username>' tag in the '@app.route' decorator.
+We also created another function which took in a username, dynamically within the URL with a `<username>` tag in the `@app.route` decorator.

 ```python